 Another key feature of the PowerBeats is that they have volume and track controls on each earbud and autoplay/pause capabilities which can help as you don't have to worry about getting your phone out to change the song as you run.

-adidas is one of the top sports brands in the world, synonymous with making some of the best football boots on the market, but they also manufacture these high-quality on-ear headphones as well.
+adidas is one of the top sports brands in the world, usually synonymous with making amazing sportswear, but they also manufacture these high-quality on-ear headphones as well.

 The headband and ear cushions are knitted which makes these headphones relatively lightweight, and they can even be removed and washed if you've completed a particularly sweaty running session.